Professional wrestling aerial techniques: Flying thrust kick

 Executed when a wrestler jumps from a raised platform (usually the top turnbuckle), and performs a mid-air back kick on a standing opponent.

 Missile dropkick

 A move in which the wrestler jumps from an elevated position (usually the top turnbuckle) and strikes a standing opponent with the soles of both feet, essentially executing a diving version of a dropkick.
 Shane McMahon uses a variation where he leaps from the one corner of the ring to the adjacent side before executing the maneuver to the cornered opponent, naming it the Coast-to-Coast.
+It is also commonly used by IYO SKY.

 Throws

 Diamond dust

 This maneuver is performed by an attacking wrestler standing or sitting on an elevated platform facing the back of a standing opponent while applying an inverted facelock.
 From this position, the attacking wrestler somersaults forward to roll the inverted facelock into a 3/4 facelock.
 As they fall, the wrestler either drops to a seated position driving the opponent's jaw into their shoulder, or back-first forcing the opponent's face into the mat.
 Innovated by Masato Tanaka.